 - Wing Sung 698 – A reliable piston-filler and one of the most highly regarded Chinese fountain pens

 The Best Chinese Fountain Pens

 It is very hard to say one of these is a clear best, but if you had to pick one, I’d recommend the Jinhao 992.
-This pen is one of the top in this article in terms of build quality and quality control, it has a smooth nib, and it looks like.
-The 992 writes like a Pilot nib with a nice ink flow and great handling.
-It’s a little small and it’s not a piston-filler like some of the other pens on this list, but it still gets top marks from us.
+This pen is one of the top in terms of build quality and quality control, it has a smooth nib, and it looks great.
+The 992 writes like a Pilot nib with a nice ink flow, wonderful smoothness, and great handling.
+The pen is a little small and it’s not a piston-filler like some of the other pens on this list, but it still gets top marks.

 If you want to go high-end and really see what these companies are capable of, then buy yourself a Wing Sung 699.
 This $30 vacuum-filling fountain pen was clearly inspired by the Pilot Custom 823, but had excellent build quality, a nice nib, and a large, hefty body that feel like it’s from a pen that costs 10x as much.